Long Sequence Hopfield Memory: s for Sequence Storage

 Consider the \DenseNet\ with polynomial interaction function, $f(x) = x^d$, which we will call the Polynomial \DenseNet.
 In Appendix \ref{app:pahn_capacity}, we argue that the leading asymptotics of the transition and sequence capacities for perfect recall are given by

-Note that this polynomial scaling of the single-transition capacity with network size coincides with the capacity scaling of the symmetric Modern Hopfield Network \cite{krotov2016dense}.
-Indeed, as we have excluded self-interaction terms in the update rule, the single-bitflip probabilities for these two models coincide exactly (Appendix \ref{app:pahn_capacity}).
+Note that this polynomial scaling of the single-transition capacity with network size coincides with the capacity scaling of the symmetric MHN \cite{krotov2016dense}.
+Indeed, as we have excluded self-interaction terms in the update rule, the single-bitflip probabilities for these two models coincide exactly for unbiased Radamacher patterns (Appendix \ref{app:pahn_capacity}).
+This allows us to adapt arguments from \citet{demircigilModelAssociativeMemory2017a} to show that \eqref{capacity:polynomial_capacity} is in fact a rigorous asymptotic lower bound on the capacity (Appendix \ref{app:demircigil}).
 We compare our results for the single-transition and sequence capacities to numerical simulation in Figure \ref{fig:MAHN_capacity}.
 The simulation matches theoretical prediction for large network size $N$.
 For smaller $N$, there are finite-size effects that result in deviation from theoretical prediction.
 The crosstalk has non-negligible kurtosis in finite size networks which leads to deviation from the Gaussian approximation.

 Furthermore, we point out that for fixed $N$, the network capacity does not monotonically increase in the degree $d$.
 Since the factorial function grows faster than the exponential function, every finite network of size $N$ has a polynomial degree $d_{max}$ after which the capacity will actually decrease.
 This is also true for the standard MHN.
-We demonstrate this numerically in Figure \ref{fig:maximum_degree}, again noting mild deviations between theory and simulation due to finite-size effects.
+We demonstrate this numerically in Figure \ref{fig:MAHN_capacity}B, again noting mild deviations between theory and simulation due to finite-size effects.